Retail Advice

 The three ideas above can create a helpful framework for your customer service goals.
 However, you need to get specific if you want to institute advanced customer service skills at your organization.
 Here are some tips:

 • Identify the typical customer journey and every touchpoint along the way.
 Work aggressively to perfect every interaction and anticipate where friction might occur.
-Be proactive to prevent breakdowns in the process.
+Be proactive to prevent process breakdowns.

 • Create an avatar of the targeted customer you serve.
 You can orchestrate various processes and actions to delight her if you clearly understand who she is and what she wants.

-• Write out and reinforce the service expectations most important to your business.
+• Write out and reinforce the service expectations that are most important to your business.
 Your goal is to ensure your team continues executing flawlessly when you aren’t around.

 • Start every meeting and communication with a service delivery challenge: ask your people to brainstorm improvements to your current customer service process.
 Reward the best ideas to encourage continual improvement.